Suzanna-Linn/slua/docs/moving-if-and-loops.md

 }</code></pre>
 with the vegetables as keys and its average weight in grams as values.

-We can write the table using a loop while and the function next():
+We can say the table using a loop while and the function next():
 <pre class="language-slua"><code class="language-slua">local key, value = next(vegetables)
 while key do
 	ll.OwnerSay(`{key} has an average weight of {value} grams`)